36 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is the non-silicone gel sheet safe for use on burn scars?
+What prior data suggests that this non-silicone gel sheet is safe for treating burn scars?

 This trial is for burn survivors aged 16 or older with hypertrophic scars from thermal burns, who can understand French or English and have signed the consent form.
 It's not for those with certain psychiatric illnesses, mature scars, non-thermal burn injuries, allergies to ultrasound gel, keloid scars formation tendencies, or skin conditions like psoriasis near the scar.